Examples of High-Impact Charities

 Disease prevention is a high-impact cause area, as preventing is often more cost-effective than curing.
 The diseases easiest to battle are usually long gone in the developed world.
 This is because they’re extremely easy and cheap to treat and prevent.
 These are the ‘low-hanging fruit’ for reducing human suffering and saving lives.

 The Against Malaria Foundation

-The Against Malaria Foundation is highly recommended by top charity evaluators Giving What We Can, and The Life You Can Save, and GiveWell currently rates it as its number-one charity.
-Research conducted by GiveWell suggests that this is one of the most cost-effective way to save lives, while also preventing many non-fatal cases of malaria.
+The Against Malaria Foundation has been consistently ‘top ranked’ by leading charity evaluators GiveWell (they are currently GiveWell’s #1 ranked charity and have been for five of the last six years) and The Life You Can Save.
+Research conducted by GiveWell suggests that donating to AMF is one of the most cost-effective way to save lives and prevent non-fatal cases of malaria.

 The Schistosomiasis Control Initiative

 The Schistosomiasis Control Initiative works with Ministries of Health and Education in sub-Saharan Africa and Yemen to treat their populations for the parasitic “worm” infections, schistosomiasis and soil-transmitted helminthiasis (STH).
 These infections affect the poorest and most marginalised communities in the world.

 The World Health Organization estimates that 206 million people have schistosomiasis and 1.5 billion have STH.

 These infections can result in: anaemia, stunted growth, reduced school attendance, impaired cognitive development, reduced worker productivity, and internal organ damage.

 However, studies show that treating schistosomiasis and STH can:

 - Increase school attendance by up to 255